Pushkar952/Flutter_Web_Navigation2.0/README.md

 }
 ```

-**TransitionDelegate:** The delegate that decides how pages transition in or out of the screen when it's added or removed.
+<h3><b>TransitionDelegate:</b></h3> The delegate that decides how pages transition in or out of the screen when it's added or removed.
 However  in most use cases, DefaultTransitionDelegate does a good job with transitions.
 If you need to handle transitions between pages in customised way, you can create your own delegate by extending TransitionDelegate. </li>

 <br>
   <h2 align="center">Auth- Private and Protected Routes</h2>